Book Club: The Culture Code

 Culture in a Growing Team

 Flash forward 11 years, and BSG has GROWN!
 BSG is now a team of 17 staff and over 75 associates.
-How do you maintain a sense of community and culture in a growing community and one that now includes virtual resources across the country?
+How do you maintain a sense of community and culture in a growing enterprise and one that now includes virtual resources across the country?
 Most recently, a very enthusiastic Katherine Clarke-Nolan, Director of Delivery and Engagement, launched BSG Book Club as a means to discuss concepts with our community of employees and associates that touch our clients.

 Book Club book #1

 The inaugural book for BSG Book Club was The Culture Code by Daniel Coyle.
 The book was chosen so that we could reflect on the learnings for BSG clients and the BSG ecosystem itself.
-We focused on how we encourage healthy cultures for our clients and how we can continue to build a BSG culture that we are proud of, as we continue to scale and grow.
+We focused on how we encourage healthy cultures for our clients and how we can continue to build a BSG culture that we are proud of as we continue to scale and grow.

 Basics of the Book